Penetrating traumatic neck injury

 - massive subcutaneous hematoma

-Zone I and III injuries are evaluated more selectively, particularly due to the difficulty in their surgical accessibility 4.
+Zone 1 and 3 injuries are evaluated more selectively, particularly due to the difficulty in their surgical accessibility 4.

 While endovascular techniques have seen increasing use in other traumatic vascular injuries, open surgical repair is considered the gold standard for most vascular neck trauma.
 One study suggests that patients with stable, intimal, high zone 3 carotid injuries and vertebral artery injuries can be repaired endovascularly.
 Otherwise, surgical exploration is the intervention of choice.